upendradhamala/Weather-App1.0/README.md

 ### See Live

-The deployed link is (https://glacial-castle-35211.herokuapp.com/) (https://glacial-castle-35211.herokuapp.com/)
+The deployed link is [Click Here] (https://glacial-castle-35211.herokuapp.com/)